sumiya-kuroda/WarpedVisualStim/README.md

 2. Works in windows, but not fully tested on Mac and Linux.
 3. You can delete conda env with `conda remove --name warpedvisualstim --all`.
 4. You can launch PsychoPy GUI by simply running `psychopy` but ***only when you use Windows cmd***.
 For whatever reason, it does not work with Git bash.
+5. It occasionally ends up with a weird bug with an error msg `ctypes.ArgumentError: argument 1: <class 'OverflowError'>: int too long to convert`.
+For now, just ignore the msg and restart the conda environemnt.
+This should fix the problem.